csilbergleith/dynamodb/README.md

-# DynamoDB and java
+# DynamoDB and Java

-So coding examples using java with DynamoDB
+Some coding examples using java with DynamoDB